maarten-pennings/ENS210/README.md

    For example, for ESP8266 NodeMCU have
      ```C++
      Wire.begin(D2,D1); // For ESP8266 nodemcu boards [VDD to 3V3, GND to GND, SDA to D2, SCL to D1]
-     // Wire.begin(); // Arduino pro mini [VDD to VCC, GND to GND, SDA to A4, SCL to A5]
+     // Wire.begin(); // Arduino pro mini or Nano [VDD to VCC/3V3, GND to GND, SDA to A4, SCL to A5]
      ```
-   and for Arduino pro mini have
+   and for Arduino pro mini or Nano have
      ```C++
      // Wire.begin(D2,D1); // For ESP8266 nodemcu boards [VDD to 3V3, GND to GND, SDA to D2, SCL to D1]
-     Wire.begin(); // Arduino pro mini [VDD to VCC, GND to GND, SDA to A4, SCL to A5]
+     Wire.begin(); // Arduino pro mini or Nano [VDD to VCC/3V3, GND to GND, SDA to A4, SCL to A5]
      ```
  - Make sure Tools > Board lists the correct board.
  - Select Sketch > Upload.